 Don’t get your heart set on one junk removal franchise just yet.
-After researching your top choice thoroughly you may find out that it’s not the best fit for you.
+After researching your top choice thoroughly, you may find out that it’s not the best fit for you.
 Make a list of three options instead.
-Compare investment costs, qualifications, training, and territory, in more detail.
+Compare investment costs, qualifications, training, and territory in more detail.
 Then send out your applications.
-When you meet with brand representatives, remember to ask as many questions as you can, so you’re fully aware of what you’re getting yourself into!
-Then apply and wait for approval.
+When you meet with brand representatives, remember to ask as many questions as you can so you’re fully aware of what you’re getting yourself into!
+Then apply and wait for the approval.

 Hire a franchise lawyer

 Before you sign your contract agreement, you’ll want to hire a lawyer that specializes in franchised businesses and has particular experience with new owners like yourself.
 Franchise lawyers can advise you on red flags they usually see in contracts, break down the legal jargon in franchise disclosure documents, and help you get your money’s worth by negotiating royalty payments, non-compete clauses, and cancelation and exit strategies in case you want to sell the business later on.

 By now, you should be absolutely sure that you want to become a franchise owner.
 You’ve chosen the right company, you qualify, you’ve done your research, you’ve had several meetings with corporate executives, you’ve picked a location, you’ve spoken to a lawyer and reviewed your contracts, and you’ve gotten feedback from other owners and your friends and family.
 Now it’s time to sign.
 Woohoo!
 You’re now an investor and owner of your very own junk removal franchise!

 Top 8 profitable junk removal franchises in North America